igsmo/eCam/README.md

 # eCam
-This repository contains all the software developed during the Expert in Teams period in collaboration with Danfoss.
+This repository contains all the software, some business calculations, and CAD files developed during the Expert in Teams period in collaboration with Danfoss.